SticsRPacks/documentation/reviewing.md

 The code review is an important process to ensure that the package is developed following the rules of the SticsRPacks project, but also that the changes proposed by a contributor are working, that they don't break the package or any other intercations with other packages.

-This document present a step-by-step checklist for reviewing the code of other contributors:
+Here is a step-by-step checklist for reviewing the code of other contributors:

 + The code follows the style guidelines of this project
 + The code is commented, particularly in hard-to-understand areas